 |CMNS 125||Communicating Professionally to Academic and Workplace Audiences||3|

-|HSER 190||Introduction to Community Support||3|
+|HSER 190||Introduction to Community and School Support||3|

-|SOWK 110||Introduction to Social Work and Human Services||3|
+|SOWK 110||Introduction to Social Work and Social Services||3|

 |SOWK 225||Human Behaviour and the Social Environment||3|